 It’s easy to damn Combat Rock with faint praise.
 It was intended as a double album but after the commercial failure of Sandinista!, CBS brought in Glyn Jones and the editing process began.
-Trimmed to 12 tracks and powered by two hit singles (Topper Headon’s Rock The Casbah – No.6 in the US – and Mick Jones’s Should I Stay Or Should I Go, top 20 in both US and UK), it became the band’s best-selling album.
+Trimmed to 12 tracks and powered by two hit singles (Topper Headon’s Rock The Casbah – No.6 in the US – and Mick Jones’s Should I Stay Or Should I Go, top 20 in both US and UK), it became The Clash’s best-selling album.

 So, yeah, it’s ‘the commercial album’ – the one for fair-weather fans.
 But as hit albums go, it’s pretty fucking weird.
 For starters it opens with ‘a public service announcement – with guitars’: Know Your Rights, a song without melody or a chorus, that suggests we only have three fundamental rights – and they’re all a bag of shit too.
 (How did that sentiment go down in Titfuck, Texas?)
 Elsewhere, Red Angel Dragnet lets tone-deaf bassist Paul Simonon loose on vocals for a demented Taxi-Driver-inspired punk funk patience-tester while Allen Ginsberg intones random bollocks/garbled poetry over Ghetto Defendant.